watson-developer-cloud/discovery-components/README.md

 For more information on how each component can be customized and configured, check out our hosted [storybook](https://watson-developer-cloud.github.io/discovery-components)

+**NOTE**: If you wish to run inside a new/existing [create react app](https://create-react-app.dev/docs/getting-started) project outside of this repository, you MUST [configure the manual proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/#configuring-the-proxy-manually) to avoid CORS issues.

 ### Interacting with Discovery data in custom components

 Interacting with Discovery data is facilitated by the use of [React Context](https://reactjs.org/docs/context.html).
 The only requirement for a component to consume or request data is that it be nested underneath the `DiscoverySearch` component.